NinjaProtocol/lazywars/README.md

-# lazywars-beta - How to Play Guide
+# How to Play Guide

 Welcome to **LazyWars**, a turn-based PVP mobile game on Solana, inspired by the classic game PimpWars.